 From the above explanation, it should be clear that a workflow management system should have not applied any intelligent technology.
 It is just like an online reporting system.
-Happen to be, this reporting system is able to help a manager to monitor the progress of a job.
+Happen to be, this reporting system is able to help a Model Complexity: 12 parameters.